arekolek/simple-phone/README.md

 If the user wants to answer the call, you need to invoke the method [`Call#answer(int)`][8] (with [`VideoProfile.STATE_AUDIO_ONLY`][9] for example).
 In this example [`CallActivity`](app/src/main/java/com/github/arekolek/phone/CallActivity.kt) reacts to user input by calling those methods on `Call` object shared through the [`OngoingCall`](app/src/main/java/com/github/arekolek/phone/OngoingCall.kt).

 Check out [Call.Callback][10] for events that can happen with a single call.
-This sample uses just the `onStateChanged` callback, to update the UI and finish the activity when the remote party hangs upl
+This sample uses just the `onStateChanged` callback, to update the UI and finish the activity when the remote party hangs up.

   [5]: https://developer.android.com/reference/android/telecom/InCallService.html
   [6]: https://developer.android.com/reference/android/telecom/InCallService.html#onCallAdded(android.telecom.Call)